joshrp/moonlight-docs/Setup-Guide.md

   * If you want to stream in 4K resolution, you must check the "Allow experimental features" checkbox on the GeForce Experience settings page.
   * If you can't successfully stream at all, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

+## Firewall setup

+If you are not able to stream when connected to the same network as your gaming PC, you may need to add firewall rules to stream successfully.
+First, try disabling your firewall software (usually Windows Firewall or a firewall integrated into your anti-virus software) to confirm it's a firewall-related problem.

+### Windows Firewall
+GeForce Experience should create rules for Windows Firewall automatically, but in the event that they don't work, you can create the rules required for streaming by using the following steps:
+1. Open a Command Prompt or PowerShell window as administrator
+2. Run the following 2 commands:
+* netsh advfirewall firewall add rule name="GameStream UDP" dir=in protocol=udp localport=5353,47998-48002 action=allow
+* netsh advfirewall firewall add rule name="GameStream TCP" dir=in protocol=tcp localport=47984,47989 action=allow
+3. Ensure your PC now appears online in Moonlight

+### Other firewall software
+For other firewall products, you should follow their instructions to create exceptions for the following ports:
+* **TCP** 47984, 47989
+* **UDP** 5353, 47998, 47999, 48000, 48010

 ## Streaming over the Internet

 ### Port forwarding (recommended for most users)